ga-wdi-lessons/react-continued/readme.md

 <details>
   <summary>What does it mean to follow an OOP paradigm?
 What are the benefits/pitfalls of using OOP?</summary>

   > Encapsulation (of a sort).
 An object is a wrapper for behavior and data.
+It's a logical, helpful way to organize data.
+But it can be hard to maintain when dealing with a large number of objects.

 </details>
 <br/>